laryakan/valheim-server-status/README.md

 - Go into the service menu with option **20**
   - setup your env user who will execute services with option **2**
     - this can be auto set in the main menu with option **15** if you followed the steps described in the next chapter
-  - setup your Valheim server launcher path with option **3**, default is the vss custom launcher which include logs-filter piping
+  - setup your Valheim server launcher path with option **3**, default is the vss custom launcher which include log-filter piping
-    - do this only if you have your own launcher piped on the logs filter
+    - do this only if you have your own launcher piped on the log filter
   - activate the Discord webhook update cron with option **4**
   - activate logrotate on Valheim server logs with option **5** (without sudo, the setup will tell you how to do it)
   - add and activate valheim-server.service (your server through service) with option **6** (without sudo, the setup will tell you how to do it)